 In general, only the taxable REIT subsidiaries, whose businesses include the Company's non-REIT qualified activities, are subject to corporate income taxes.
-However, the Company is subject to U.S. federal corporate income tax on built-in gains (the excess of fair market value over tax basis for property held upon REIT election at January 1, 2004) on taxable sales of such property during calendar years 2004 through 2010 and 2012 through 2013.
+However, the Company is subject to U.S. federal corporate income tax on built-in gains (the excess of fair market value over tax basis for property held upon REIT election at January 1, 2004) on taxable sales of such property during calendar years 2004 through 2010.
 In 2011, the law provided a built-in gains tax holiday.
+In 2013, the law provided a built-in gains tax holiday for 2012 (retroactive) and 2013 which will impact the Company's 2013 tax provision.
 Accordingly, the provision for corporate income taxes relates principally to current and deferred taxes on TRS income and certain property sales.